aggnr/bluejay/README.md

-# goframe
+# cow
-goframe is a framework that provides a simple interface for data analysis.
+cow is a framework that provides a simple interface for data analysis.

 ## Installation
-To install the goframe package, use the following command:
+To install the cow package, use the following command:

 ```
-go get github.com/aggnr/goframe
+go get github.com/aggnr/cow
 ```

 ## Usage